hashicorp/terraform-provider-azurerm/website/docs/r/container_app_environment_dapr_component.html.markdown

 * `name` - (Required) The name of the Metadata configuration item.

-* `secret_reference` - (Optional) The name of a secret specified in the `secrets` block that contains the value for this metadata configuration item.
+* `secret_name` - (Optional) The name of a secret specified in the `secrets` block that contains the value for this metadata configuration item.

 * `value` - (Optional) The value for this metadata configuration item.